-Consequently, most dwarf shrimp species will fit 10shrimp in a gallon of water which means a 10-gallon aquarium could hold up to 100 dwarf shrimp.
+As such, most dwarf shrimp species will fit 10 shrimp in a gallon of water which means a 10-gallon aquarium could hold up to 100 dwarf shrimp.
 However, you may want to keep 5-dwarf-shrimp in a gallon of water, to begin with.

 The reason dwarf shrimp don’t require much of space like fish has a lot to do with their overall small size, swimming habits, and a light bioload.